 - European Fantastic Film Festival (September)

 - Strasbourg Festival of Music (June).
-Annual 2 week festival focusing on classical composers.
+The annual 2-week festival focuses on classical composers.

-- Festival of Musica of Today’s Music (Sept-Oct) Three week festival with musicians from all over the world performing on modern music and new styles of music.
+- Festival of Musica of Today’s Music (Sept-Oct) Three-week festival with musicians from all over the world performing modern music and new styles of music.

-- Street Arts Festival (mid August) Street performers performing at city center making whole Strasbourg more lively.
+- Street Arts Festival (mid-August) Street performers perform in the city center, making the whole of Strasbourg more lively.

-Feel the poetic city of tiny rivers and narrow alleys adding rustic charm to city.
+Feel the poetic city of tiny rivers and narrow alleys adding rustic charm to the town.